nofeed/jekyll-validator/README.md

 # JekyllValidator

 JekyllValidator is a gem that helps you validate the output of your Jekyll website every time it's generated.
-I got the idea from my blog post ["Automating HTML Validation for a Happier Life"], which includes a simple bash script to automate the process.
+I got the idea from my blog post ["Automating HTML Validation for a Happier Life"](https://seoengr.net/2023/04/20/automating-html-validation.html "Automating HTML Validation for a Happier Life"), which includes a simple bash script to automate the process.
 I created this plugin to enhance the platform I use with better functionality.
-I incorporated CSS Validation to achieve this, using a language that I adore.
+I incorporated CSS Validation to achieve this, using the language that I adore.

 ## Usage